yesodweb/yesodweb.com-content/blog/2012/10/future-work-warp.md

 These header fields are added to `ResponseHeader` in `Response` by WAI applications.
 If `Response` has dedicated fields for them, we can directly obtain its value.
-And if there is API to add these special fields and other fields, we can calculate the total the length of HTTP response header incrementally.
+And if there is API to add these special fields and other fields, we can calculate the total length of HTTP response header incrementally.
 So, we can eliminate the current method to calculate the length by traversing `ResponseHeader`.